matthewbdaly/laravel-testing-recipes/chapter1.md

 # Why write tests?

-Whenever the subject of test-driven development comes up, my experience has been that a lot of developer, managers and other people are resistant to the idea.
+Whenever the subject of test-driven development comes up, my experience has been that a lot of developers, managers and other people are resistant to the idea.

 > Can't you just check you get it right?

 Software development is one of the hardest things humans have done.
 The best developers in the world can't guarantee all of their code is 100% perfect and bug free - even NASA, with their gargantuan budget, have gone wrong at times.
 It's entirely unreasonable to expect every developer to get it right 100% of the time or catch every error they may have introduced.
 So taking steps to actively watch for any bugs is prudent.

 The best analogy I've ever heard is with double-entry bookkeeping in accountancy.
 Accountants need to be able to double-check that their records are correct, so they enter them twice and make sure the results match up.
 Tests do the same thing in that they express the logic of an application in a separate place, to help ensure that the implementation and intent match up.
+Accountancy isn't as demanding as programming, yet we seem to think we're infallible.
+Truth is, we aren't, and never will be, so we need all the help we can get.

 > We don't have time to write tests